-Online Expectations:
+Course Expectations:

-- Have regular access to a computer that meets minimum requirements. - Be a self-starter-have the maturity and motivation to work independently. - Use time wisely, be organized, be self-directed, and be willing to use new modes of communication and learning. - Be willing to put in the needed time, read the text carefully, and actively participate in online class activities. - Check communication (course/email) frequently, get all assignments in on time, and discuss any concerns and questions with the instructor. - Be respectful in all online interactions with peers and instructor (See below).
+- Be on time - Have regular access to a computer that meets minimum requirements. - Use time wisely, be organized, be self-directed, and be willing to use new modes of communication and learning. - Be willing to put in the needed time, read the text carefully, and actively participate in classroom and online activities. - Check communication (course/email) frequently, get all assignments in on time, and discuss any concerns and questions with the instructor. - Be respectful in all face to face and online interactions with peers and instructor (See below).

-Online Engagement: Without the benefit of facial cues and inflection of voices, it can be hard to determine tone and intention when communicating online.
-In the texting world, we may use all caps or emojis to help clarify our intended emotions behind our words.
+Course Engagement: In a classroom, students have the benefit of facial cues and inflection of voices as to determine tone and intention when communicating.
+Online communication is different.
+For example, in the texting world, we may use all caps or emojis to help clarify our intended emotions behind our words.
 However, this is not an option in an academic online setting.
-Please be mindful of this when communicating with classmates.
+Please be mindful of this when communicating with classmates online.
 Peer reviews and discussion posts are a time to positively engage with, encourage, and even edify one another.
 Please be respectful at all times, but especially if you disagree with someone.
 Unfortunately, civil discourse is sorely lacking in our society, but it is both fostered and encouraged in this course.
 Being independent thinkers who are willing and able to listen to opposing viewpoints without animosity is the key to maintaining diversity of thought.
 Preserving diversity of thought is essential to maintaining a free and democratic society.